mifantwan/-mifantwan/README.md

 | [vidiproject.app](https://vidiproject.app) |  [...]() | [...]() |

 > Wednesday is my day off, I refuse to touch any task related to the main job unless it's essential (production needs).
-I am willing to work anywhere that allows this one thing .
+I would really appreciate to take an interview or accept a job that allows this one.